 About this Property

-– Secured electronic card access into the building
+– Electronic doors with key pad /swipe card access to the building

 About the Region

 Port of Spain (Spanish: Puerto España), officially the City of Port of Spain (also stylized Port-of-Spain), is the capital city of Trinidad and Tobago, the country's second-largest city after San Fernando, and the third largest municipality after Chaguanas and San Fernando.
 The city has a municipal population of 37,074.
 This city offers housing facilities to many ministries of the local government.
 It serves as a main transport hub for both land and sea where many citizens use daily to move around the country.
 Many businesses thrive from the fluster of working class people who pass through daily.
 Some sectors or business types located are banking, hotels, casinos, food, cinemas, restaurants etc. Port of Spain is very popular for having the largest round about in the world which is known as “the Queens Park Savannah”.
 Main tourist attractions such as the Emperor Valley Zoo and Botanical gardens are all located around the Queens Park Savannah.
 This city is where the most exciting carnival celebrations are held and are participated by many well-known celebrities.
 A main tourist attraction is “the Avenue” where many persons gather on a weekend to whine down, relax and enjoy the many “hang out spots”.
 This too is another major tourists attraction as many celebrities visit just to relax.